marcybest/diskevolution/README.md

 For more information on how the code works, see our paper at https://iopscience.iop.org/article/10.3847/1538-4357/ad0965

-For any questions, contact me at mbest@uc.cl
+And for any questions, contact me at mbest@uc.cl